crypto data flow

 Land transactions faster

-Submit a signed Solana tx once and have the BDN fan it out and land it on several upcoming leaders’ TPUs in parallel — instead of a single RPC hop.
+Submit a signed Solana tx once.
+The BDN fans it out and lands it on several upcoming leaders’ TPUs in parallel, not through a single RPC hop.

 Low-latency trader feeds

-Subscribe to slot / blockhash / priority-fee tracks over QUIC and get each update pushed the instant the edge sees it — no polling an RPC node.
+Subscribe to slot / blockhash / priority-fee tracks over QUIC.
+The edge pushes each update the instant it sees it.
+You do not poll an RPC node.

 Bring your own ingest

-Point the ingest at your own gossip/Geyser endpoint to publish a private feed track scoped to your organization.
+Set the ingest to your own gossip/Geyser endpoint.
+This publishes a private feed track scoped to your organization.

 Co-located edge mesh

-A root ingests and fans out to edge relays close to the validators they land on, shaving the network hop between you and the leader.
+A root ingests and fans out to edge relays near the validators that they land on.
+This shortens the network path between you and the leader.

 Wire model